-We are pleased to present the Annual Report of the Minnesota Higher Education Facilities Authority for the year ended June 30, 2012, including the financial statements for the year as audited by Kern, DeWenter, Viere, Ltd. This report includes information about the services provided by the Authority to nonprofit institutions of higher education in the State of Minnesota.
+We are pleased to present the Annual Report of the Minnesota Higher Education Facilities Authority for the year ended June 30, 2013, including the financial statements for the year as audited by Kern, DeWenter, Viere, Ltd. This report includes information about the services provided by the Authority to nonprofit institutions of higher education in the State of Minnesota.
 The primary service is to provide financing for capital projects of those colleges and universities through tax-exempt financing.

 Throughout the Authority's history, this financing assistance has been provided without cost to the taxpayers of Minnesota.
 The credit of the State does not back the bonds, either directly or indirectly, and the operating expenses of the Authority are paid from fees associated with the various financings.

-In fiscal year 2012, the Authority completed three financings for three institutions.
-The total principal amount issued of \$39,975,000 is less than the previous year's total of \$166,110,000.
-The total principal outstanding for Authority-issued debt stands at \$966,211,414 as of the end of the fiscal year.
+In fiscal year 2013, the Authority completed six financings for six institutions.
+The total principal amount issued of \$91,460,000 is more than the previous year's total of \$39,975,000.
+The total principal outstanding for Authority-issued debt stands at \$927,560,992 as of the end of the fiscal year.
 The current statutory limit on outstanding debt is \$1.3 billion.